|

 Theoretica is constantly developed and improved with new ideas!

 Theoretica is a header-only library and has no dependencies, so you can include it in your projects straight-away!
-You can build all tests and example programs by running make all
+To use the library, you can include single headers or use theoretica.h which includes all modules, or alternatively include theoretica_mini.h which includes only base modules.

-The documentation for the project is available at this link.
-The documentation is written using Doxygen syntax alongside the source code and the website is automatically updated on each commit.
-The HTML documentation is also available for download in the gh-pages
+The documentation for the project is available here.
+The documentation is written using Doxygen syntax alongside the source code and the online version is automatically updated on each commit.
+The bibliography used during research for the library is listed in the Bibliography.
+To learn more about the design choices behind the library, you can read the RFC documents in this folder.

 The project is currently under the GNU Lesser General Public License 3.0.
 You may learn more about it here.